-How do whole grains help you feel better?
+If you’re feeling sluggish, whole grains can help you start to feel better.
 First, they’re loaded with natural fiber, which can help with digestion and lower blood pressure.
 They also contain lots of vitamins — including vitamin B, thiamin, magnesium and riboflavin — which can help boost your metabolism and your immune system.

 While many people may look to fad diets and “detox” regimens, the truth is these plans don’t work for everyone and may do more harm than good.